 Ensure that farmers leasing their land (more than 80% of farms) receive some financial consideration when potentially losing some viable farmland to solar.

-Require dual-use (“agri voltaics”) where vegetables, pollinators, and even animal grazing is done under different configurations of solar panels.

 Prioritize soil health in combination with solar placement, also consider less-viable farmland parcels, such as those that have high FIV values, salt-water intrusion, or other reasons to make them less viable for farming.